 As a result, FMNR can double crop yields, provide building timber and firewood, fodder and shade for livestock, wild foods for nutrition and medication, and increased incomes and living standards for farming families and their communities.

-The Farmer Managed Natural Regeneration (FMNR) Hub within World Vision Australia’s Food Security and Natural Resources team leads and fosters the development of FMNR globally through coordination, communication, collaboration, technical support, building scientific credibility, advocacy and project fundraising.
+The Farmer Managed Natural Regeneration (FMNR) Hub within World Vision Australia’s Climate Action and Resilience team leads and fosters the development of FMNR globally through coordination, communication, collaboration, technical support, building scientific credibility, advocacy and project fundraising.

 The Hub is led by World Vision Australia’s Natural Resource Management Advisor, Tony Rinaudo, who pioneered FMNR in Niger during the 1983 famine and is regarded as the leading expert in FMNR worldwide.